Jigsaw’s Covid-19 Response Statement

 Please see below for a number of Frequently Asked Questions (FAQs) that relate to key aspects of the risk assessment.

 We have a Business Continuity Team consisting of Senior Management Team members across our business areas, our CEO, HR and Communications managing and agreeing on all measures, actions and processes taken by the organisation.

 Yes we do.
 It is a living document continually under review by our Business Continuity Team.
 We have chosen not to publish this document as it is a working, evolving document responsive to updates and the changing situation.
 If you wish to see a latest copy, it is available by contacting our Administration team but please be aware that changes are continually ongoing and updated versions are being produced regularly.

 We have a 2m distancing protocol in place across the whole of our site and this is maintained wherever possible.
 We are a lifelong learning setting for adults with special needs (autism) and as such, need to work closely with our learners to keep them safe and to teach them effectively.
 Maintaining social distancing is embedded into learning programmes with learners where possible.
-We also have visual markers across our site with 2m tape, corridor directional markings, etc.
+We also have visual markers across our site (ie. 2m tape).

-Within JigsawPlus, we are currently operating with four separate bubbles – one at our Life Skills Centre in Guildford, one in a separate building on site on Dunsfold Park and a further two in segregated sections of our Centre for Lifelong Learning on Dunsfold Park and one in a separate annexe onsite.
+Within JigsawPlus, we are now operating with two separate bubbles – one within our main Centre for Lifelong Learning on Dunsfold Park and one in a separate annexe onsite.
 In all cases, where the physical space allows, there are separate staffrooms, different transit routes and amended entry/exit points.
 Staff have great clarity around how/why we have implemented bubbles as a preventative measures through regular staff meetings and reinforcement of our messaging.
 We currently have three separate staffrooms – two in our main Centre for Lifelong Learning and one in the separate annexe.